Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • Any other deadly weapon.

-• In a case to a firearms program, class or function which has been approved in advance by the principal or chief administrative officer of the school as a program or class to which firearms could be carried;
+• In the case of a firearms program, class, or function that has been approved in advance by the principal or the school’s chief administrative officer as a program or class to which firearms may be carried;

-• In a case to a career center having a firearms training range; or
+• In the case of a career center having a firearms training range;

 Back to top

-Possession of a Firearm on School Property Penalties in Tallahassee
+Penalties for the Possession of a Firearm on School Property

-A conviction for a felony offense can have dramatic consequences for an alleged offender.
-In addition to a damaging criminal record that can impact possible employment opportunities, convicted felons also their rights to own or possess firearms.
+A conviction for a felony offense can have dramatic consequences for the alleged offender.
+In addition to a damaging criminal record that can impact possible employment opportunities, convicted felons will also lose their rights to own or possess firearms.
+If you are facing any of these criminal charges, consider hiring a defense attorney to represent your case.

 Back to top

-Florida Resources for Possession of a Firearm on School Grounds
+Defenses to a Possession of a Firearm on School Grounds Charge

 Back to top